 1st Lt., Company H

 Courtesy of John L. Chilton

-Quartermaster Michael Billing, one of original organizers of the regiment
+Quartermaster Michael Billing, a native of Germany, one of original organizers of the regiment

 Photo from the Louisville Anzeiger

 Photos of Noncommissioned Officers and Enlisted Men

 Sgt.
 John Nichter, Company E, a resident of Louisville and a native of Doerrmbach, Bavarian Rhineland, Discharged 10/6/62 for Disability

 Victor Stein, a native of Melle,Hannover, Germany, resided in Louisville,and served as Commissary Sgt.

 Henry Altfeltis, wearing a G.A.R.
 Medal.
 A private in Company I, he was severely wounded at the Battle of Shiloh